 - Lampshaded in another later episode.
-Kenneth asks, "Did you know that if you sing happy birthday on a tv show you have to pay for it?"
-When everyone begins singing Happy Birthday later, it gets interrupted after the first syllable of "happy".
+Kenneth asks, "Did you know that if you sing 'Happy Birthday' on a TV show, you have to pay for it?"
+When everyone begins singing the song later, it gets interrupted after the first syllable of "happy".

-- iCarly hangs a lampshade on it when the characters try to explain why they are in Sadist Teacher Mrs. Briggs' house.
+- hangs a lampshade on it when the characters try to explain why they are in Sadist Teacher Mrs. Briggs' house.

-- The TV show Lost in Space celebrated the birthday of one of the characters by doing a song that began "Today is Penny's birthday" done to the tune of "For (S)He's a Jolly Good Gellow."
+- The TV show Lost in Space celebrated the birthday of one of the characters by doing a song that began "Today is Penny's birthday" done to the tune of "For (S)He's a Jolly Good Fellow."

 - On Are You Being Served?, the floor staff discovered through some incredibly subtle hints that it was Mrs. Slocombe's birthday, and did various things in preparation, including practicing singing "Happy Birthday to You."
 They also discovered that they didn't actually know her given name, and test the variable portion of the song with different syllables: